-Dr. Donna Hewitt is a vocalist, electronic music composer and instrument designer.
+Dr. Donna Hewitt is a vocalist, electronic music composer instrument designer and academic.
 Donna’s research has been primarily exploring mediatized performance environments and new ways of interfacing the human body and voice with electronic media.
 She is the inventor of the eMic, a sensor enhanced microphone stand for electronic music performance and more recently has been creating wearable electronics for controlling both sound and lighting in performance.
 Her work has attracted funding from the Australia Council for the Arts, most recently with all female collective Lady Electronica.
 Donna has held academic positions at the Sydney Conservatorium of Music and Queensland, University of Technology and is currently the Head of Creative Arts and Communication and the Coordinator of the Bachelor of Music at the University of New England, Sydney Australia.
-In 2018 Donna has performed her work as part of the VIVID Festival, The Bondi Feast Festival and the Sydney Fringe Festival and in November 2018 she will be presenting her work at the MINT (Music in New Technologies) Conference in Halifax, Nova Scotia.
+In 2018 Donna performed her work as part of the VIVID Festival, and The Bondi Feast Festival and in 2018 she presented her work at the MINT (Music in New Technologies) Conference in Halifax, Nova Scotia.
 She recently performed her collaborative work #Me Too at SFGA in Tokyo and at the Convergence Festival of Technology and New Ideas in Leicester, UK.

 Reviews and Quotes

 “…her delicious voice transformed before us into shimmering electronica…” (Small Black Box)

 “Hewitt’s velvety voice pines and purrs, fractured, delayed and panned by strokes, caresses and sways of the stand” (Realtime)

 “Hewitt’s morphed voice emerges into dreamy awareness.
 The aesthetic here is in the electronic orchestration of musical and non-musical fragments into a seductive song” (Realtime)